Rgtemze/HyperDiffusion/README.md

 - **lightning_checkpoints**: This will be created once you start training for the first time.
 It will include checkpoints of the diffusion model, the sub-folder names will be the unique name assigned by the Weights & Biases in addition to timestamp.
 - **outputs**: Hydra creates this folder to store the configs but we mainly send our outputs to Weights & Biases, so, it's not that special
 - **orig_meshes**: Here we put generated weights as .pth and sometimes generated meshes.
+- **wandb**: Weights & Biases will create this folder to store outputs before sending them to server.
 ### Files
 - **augment.py**: Including some augmentation methods, though we don't use them in the main paper
 - **dataset.py**: `WeightDataset` and `VoxelDataset` definitions which are `torch.Dataset` descendents.
 Former one is related to our HyperDiffusion method, while the latter one is for Voxel baseline